wafarifki/Hacktoberfest_2021/Projects in C/readme.md

+# C Project
-This folder contains two projects in C
+This folder is dedicated for C Project